joshchua/resume/README.md

 ## Build Requirements

 Josh's resume is made with LaTeX.
-To edit it, it needs to be opened in an environment that supports LaTeX, such as Overleaf or a tools provided in a TeXLive distribution.
+To edit it, resume.tex needs to be opened in an environment that supports LaTeX, such as Overleaf or a tools provided in a TeXLive distribution.
 Josh prefers to use Emacs as his LaTeX text editor and build his LaTeX documents in the terminal.